-The Nomination and Corporate Governance Committee consists of Nanna Lüneborg, Stefan Luzi and Joël J.P.
+The Nomination and Corporate Governance Committee consists of Nanna L✓ neborg, Stefan Luzi and Joël J.P.
 Jean-Mairet.
 The Nomination and Corporate Governance Committee assists our board of directors in identifying individuals qualified to become our directors consistent with criteria established by us and in developing our code of business conduct and ethics.
-Dr. Lüneborg serves as chairperson.
-The Nomination and Corporate Governance Committee is governed by a charter which is posted on our website.
+Dr. L✓ neborg serves as chairperson.